 The inverse of the pyramid, the top level, was fats and oils.
 The servings recommendation for grains was about a dozen servings per day.
 In comparison, the guideline for fats and oils: use sparingly.

-Grains still make up a significant portion of the pyramid.
-And fats are still villainous.
+Grains still make up a significant portion of a meal using the latest Dietary Guidelines for Americans.
 In fact, a modern take on the food pyramid (available at MyPyramid.Gov) does not even include fats/oils.

-The best macronutrient for a keto foods list
+The best macro on a keto diet

 Guess which of the three macros does not raise your blood sugar levels?